Connect with Anne

 Welcome to Anne Sigmon.com

 This is my home page and where I follow-and share with readers-news and information about stroke, autoimmune disease, and APS (Antiphospholipid syndrome), the disease that caused my stroke.
 It's where I write about my own experience as a patient trying to balance chronic illness, brain damage and blood thinners with an irrepressible desire to travel and write.
-You can find information about my memoir in progress, A Stroke of Bad Luck and the Potholed Road to Recovery, here.
+You can find information about my memoir in progress, Scrambling Back: One Woman’s Quest to Return to the Wild After Stroke and Autoimmune Disease, here.
 One of my biggest frustrations in the early days of my illness was lack of information.
 I've tried to correct that by assembling Resources and News sections with authoritative web sites, books, support groups, social media, and memoirs.
 Also check out my travel site, JunglePants.com, where I write about adventure travel for those with health limitations.

 About Anne Sigmon